wai-blue/bladeerp-docs/_templates/ModuleTemplate/WidgetTemplate/Views/UsingFormAsView.md

   * id_user = Predvolený je aktuálny používateľ
   * transaction_date = Predvolený je posledný dátum z účtovného obdobia

-## Parameters Post-processing

-[No post-processing of default parameters is necessary.]

-[When one sentence description is sufficient, then use numbered list (see below).]
-  1. Input for `id_bkp_accounting_period` will be readonly.
-  2. Účtovné obdobie sa bude ponúkať iba z otvorených účtovných období podľa stĺpca is_open v tabuľke bkp_accounting_periods.
-  3. Dátum `closing_date` musí byť väčší alebo rovný dátumu posledného dokladu z vybraného účtovného obdobia.

-## Parameters Post-processing
+## View Data Post-processing

-[No post-processing of default parameters is necessary.]
+[No post-processing of view data is necessary.]

 [When one sentence description is sufficient, then use numbered list (see below).]
 1. Post-processing functionality 1.